gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## STEP 2: Clone the Azure Sphere Learning Path
+## Step 2: Clone the Azure Sphere Learning Path

 **WARNING**: On Windows, do not clone the *Azure Sphere Learning Path* to a directory with a long folder name as CMake can have problems building with long path/folder names.